ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 - Choose passwords that are not easy to guess.
 - Use a mix of upper and lower case letters, numbers and symbols.
 - Do not use a recognisable word, though it can help with recall if the password is pronounceable.
-- Use the first letters of a phrase (e.g. 'This is now a Secure system for me!' would give a password of 'TinaSS4me!').
+- Use the first letters of a phrase (e.g. '`This is now a Secure system for me!`' would give a password of '`TinaSs4me!`').
-- Do not make obvious letter / number substitutions to disguise recognisable words e.g. 0 for O, 5 for S, 1 for I, as this is a well known technique and therefore  offers little security.
+- Do not make obvious letter / number substitutions to disguise recognisable words e.g. `0` for `O`, `5` for `S`, `1` for `I`, as this is a well known technique and therefore offers little security.

-Produced by MoJ Technology IA

-April 2014

-If you would like the information in this booklet in an alternative format, please email operationalsecurityteam@justice.gsi.gov.uk or ring 0161 234 2046.